developerabdan/youtube-scraper-downloader/README.md

 3. **Interactive Tool**: User-friendly interactive command-line interface
 4. **Server Automation**: Run as a background process to automate YouTube searches and downloads

+⭐ If you find this project helpful, please consider giving it a star!
+Your support helps make it better.

+🐛 Found a bug or have a suggestion?
+Please [open an issue](https://github.com/developerabdan/youtube-scraper-downloader/issues) - we appreciate your feedback!

 ## Quick Start

 ### Installation